skymansandy/scratchCardLayout/README.md

  - Scratch card effect to ANY view.
  - Just wrap your existing complex Layout with ScratchCardLayout.
+ - CardView based library.
+So All styling of CardView is available.
  - Set scratch brush width.
  - Set Drawable to be scratched (color / image).
  - Set the percentage of scratch when you should be revealing full layout.